 The Director of Industrial Relations and the employer will draft a formal Co-op Agreement describing the student’s and employer’s responsibilities.
 In addition, evaluation forms will be provided for periodic review by the student’s work supervisor and the Director.
 If an employer wishes to hire their co-op student, the student may not begin employment before graduating from Georgia Southern University.

-The Georgia Southern Office of Career Services is responsible for coordinating and overseeing the nonacademic credit activities associated with “experiential learning opportunities” (co-ops and internships) for our students and employers.
+The Georgia Southern Office of Career & Professional Development is responsible for coordinating and overseeing the nonacademic credit activities associated with “experiential learning opportunities” (co-ops and internships) for our students and employers.

 Internships and co-ops offer companies an exceptional opportunity to meet their growing workforce needs by recruiting and training talented, intelligent Georgia Southern students.
-Career Services offers a toolkit that guides corporate employers from identifying your needs through the final evaluation process.
+The Office of CPD offers a toolkit that guides corporate employers from identifying your needs through the final evaluation process.